-FPPC Regulation 18227.5 requires a general purpose committee to verify its filing jurisdiction at specified times.
-Chapter 1 includes a discussion on how to apply the regulation, as well as examples of when a committee would be required to change its filing jurisdiction status.
+A general purpose committee is required to verify its filing jurisdiction at specified times.
+Chapter 1 includes a discussion about reviewing the committee's filing jurisdiction status, as well as examples of when a committee would be required to change its filing jurisdiction status.